 In the year ended December 31, 2021, due to the COVID-19 pandemic, our sales declined significantly to \$9,415,119 and our cash flows from operations were severely adversely affected.
 In addition, the ongoing effects of the COVID-19 pandemic disrupted our supply chain for certain components during 2022, which resulted in increased prices for significant commodities, such as glass, semiconductors and aluminum as well as increased shipping and warehousing costs.
 As a result, we had to finance most of our capital requirements over such periods through short-term debt.
 During this time, our indebtedness increased significantly to \$54 million in December 31, 2020, and peaked at \$57 million in November 2021.
 Over this time period, our debt-to-equity ratio increased from 348% to (459)%.
-As Captivision Korea's aggregate indebtedness and debt-to-equity ratio increased, and uncertainty of the impacts of the COVID-19 pandemic persisted, it became more difficult for Captivision Korea to secure additional financing.
+As Captivision Korea's aggregate indebtedness and debt-to-equity ratio increased, and uncertainty of the impacts of the COVID-19 pandemic peristed, it became more difficult for Captivision Korea to secure additional financing.
 To improve Captivision Korea's balance sheet, Captivision Korea negotiated for the conversion of an aggregate of \$28.5 million of debt to be converted into an aggregate of 6,777,593 Captivision Korea Common Shares, which resulted in significant balance sheet improvement and a reduction of Captivision Korea's debt-to-equity ratio to (238)% as of December 31, 2021.
+Captivision Korea expects cash collections from trade receivables in the first half of 2024 to be approximately equivalent to the first half for the prior year, largely driven by receiving payments from a select number of large customer projects in the APAC region which have been previously disclosed.